David Azizi: “You have to know how to manage your law practice”

 Which people in history inspire you the most?
 Why?

-They aren’t famous, but I’d have to say my parents, Said and Rachel Azizi, for leaving a country like Iran and coming to a country that they weren’t familiar with.
-Doing that took a lot of bravery.
-But to come to a great country like America — not knowing the language, being at an older age and starting all over again to provide for our family — that was amazing.
+They aren’t famous, but I’d have to say my parents, Said and Rachel Azizi, for leaving a country like Iran and coming to a country that they weren’t familiar with took a lot of bravery.
+But to come to a great country like America, not knowing the language, being at an older age and start all over again and provide for our family, that’s amazing.
 For that me, what they did is very inspiring.

-The way I look at it, they paved the way for everybody in my family — myself and my three sisters — to be successful in life.
-When they realized that Iran wasn’t for us, they really took a lot of chances and were very brave to give us better lives.
+The way I look at it, they paved the way for everybody in my family — myself and my three sisters — to be successful.
+When they realized that Iran wasn’t for us in 1982, they really took a lot of chances and were very brave to give us better lives.

-After leaving Iran, we traveled to Pakistan and Spain before being allowed to move to the United States.
-After a year in Maryland, we moved to Tarzana in the San Fernando Valley and I fell in love with Southern California.
-I am so thankful that for my parents for bringing us here to live, go to school and have happy lives.

 What advice would you give to a young person considering a career in law?

-If somebody came to me and told me that they considering being a lawyer, I’d say to them, “Make sure that you love the field of law before you do this!”
-It can be really, really challenging, especially if you don’t love what you are doing.
-But if you really love the law and love fighting for people, you’re going to be successful.
+If somebody came to me and told me that they considering being a lawyer, I’d say to them, “Make sure that you love the field of law before you do this” because it can be really, really challenging.
+But if you really love the law and fighting for people, you’re going to be successful.

 Really, you could say that to anybody going into any career.
 To be successful, you’ve really got to love what you do and it’s got to be something that you enjoy pursuing on a daily basis.
 To do something every day, you’ve got to enjoy your day and you’ve got to want to wake up and do it every day.
 If you love it and enjoy it, you will get up every day and work hard at it and be good at it.
 If you have that love and passion, the rest will fall into place.